WRITE A REVIEW

 I like tubing mascaras and had been using Clinique's Lash Power.
 I have relatively long lashes and just want to emphasize the length and am not interested in a super heavy thick look, just natural, long, not clumpy.
 I just tried DHC's tubing mascara and love it.
 Comes off a bit easier with warm water than Clinique's and I don't think I've lost any lashes from DHC like I did every now and then with Clinique.
 The price is also one or two pounds cheaper than Clinique for the same size tube, and even better when on special.
 If you like tubing mascara, give this a try.
 It's great.

-This was my first venture into tubing mascara technology, and I have to say I'm hooked!
+UPDATE: My 2nd tube was much more clumpy than the first, and gave lashes a spidery effect.
+Not sure if they changed the formula or what happened, but this isn't as good.
+Not something I want to try again, so I'm downgrading my original ratings.
+Disappointing. :(-----------------------This was my first venture into tubing mascara technology, and I have to say I'm hooked!
 I've tried countless mascaras and all of them irritated my sensitive eyes.
 For several months I just gave up, and went without any eye makeup.
 After reading good reviews of tubing mascaras & being a DHC fan in general, I took the plunge with this--and I'm glad I did.
 It has a very thin, precise brush that coats each lash with product.
 No thickening or lengthening here, but more of a defining look.
 If you like Clinique's Naturally Glossy or were a fan of Neutrogena's Lash Tint, then I highly recommend this.

 This is DHC's new tubing mascara.
 I wanted to like it, since I love tubing mascaras, but though it worked ok, it irritated my eyes.
 That has never happened to me with any other mascara!
 Also, I think the other tubing ones I have go on slightly thicker.